NABU

 Restoration

-To restore degraded forest areas, the project relies on both the natural regeneration of the forest ecosystem and the targeted planting of seedlings in specific areas.
+To restore degraded forest areas, the project relies both on the natural regeneration of the forest ecosystem and on the targeted planting of seedlings in selected areas.
+For this purpose, mother trees of the dipterocarp family (Dipterocarpaceae) are systematically mapped, specifically protected and seedlings are collected for reforestation.

 Environmental education and communication